-The probability that an individual belongs to the Eastern population (P-stock in Pastene 2006) is assumed to follow the linear logistic form, probability that an individual belongs to the Western population (I-stock) is P(I = W) = 1 - P(I = E).
-The model with different mixing proportions by year and sex is straightforward.
+The probability that an individual belongs to the Eastern population (P-stock in Pastene 2006) is assumed to follow the linear logistic form, model with different mixing proportions by year and sex is straightforward.
 Table 2 summarizes a list of representative models employed in this study.